Physics of Life

 contact: om.vandra@students.iiserpune.ac.in

-Active + passive matter mixtures
+Active + passive colloidal/polymer mixtures confined in a sphere

 Shailesh Sathe : PhD student, joined 2023